The Best In Gardening | Problem Solvers

 Lambs Ear.
 The kind that doesn’t bloom - it’s grown for it’s foliage and is textured so that nothing will bother it and it’s relatively easy to grow.
 It’s great foliage for arrangements also.

 Periwinkle.
 This delicate ground cover grows quickly, is not prone to disease and fills in spaces instead of mulch or rocks.
 A pretty backdrop for all your shrubs and trees.
-In the spring, you can’t beat the pretty purple blooms with your bright bulbs.
+In the spring, you can’t beat the pretty purple blooms with your bright yellow bulbs.
 Magical.

 Coleus.
 These come in all colors, shapes and sizes.
 They are great annuals to fill holes in your beds and are really great in containers.
 The critters will eat them though, so don’t put them where they can easily get to them.